 Let’s take a look at the credit cards that offer the most bang for your buck.
 I’ve broken them down by category to make the decision just a bit easier for you.

-The American Express Gold Card comes in as our best credit card for U.S. Supermarkets.
-The American Express Gold Card earns 4 points per dollar at U.S. Supermarkets and restaurants up to the first $25,000 spent every year.
+The American Express Gold Card comes in as our best card for grocery stores.
+The American Express Gold Card earns 4 points per dollar at grocery stores and restaurants up to the first $25,000 spent every year.

 It does have a moderately high annual fee at $250, but don’t let that dissuade you.
 The card comes with some premium credits that help ease the annual fee.
 You won’t find another card that earns this many travel rewards points at grocery stores with no extra hoops to jump through.